What is ISO 27001 and why it is so important to an organization

 ISO / IEC 27001 formally defines management system that aims to bring information security under a clearly defined management control.
 Formal specification means that it imposes certain requirements.
 Organizations that claim to have adopted ISO / IEC 27001 can therefore be formally audited and certified against the standard.

 - Systematically investigate the organization’s information security risk, considering threats, vulnerabilities and impacts.

 - Designs and implements, deliver a consistent and comprehensive set of security information controls and other forms of risk management (such as risk avoidance or transfer) to counter threats that are considered unacceptable.

 - Adopts an overarching management process to ensure that information security controls continue to meet the organization’s information security needs.

 - Provides a significant competitive advantage and can effectively license you to trade with companies in highly regulated sectors.

 - Ensures interoperability between organizations or groups within an organization.

 - Can provide or certify compliance with a recognized external standard, which management can often use to demonstrate due diligence.

-Organizations most often start the implementation of ISO 27001 by carrying out a Gap Analysis in relation to applicable clauses, agreements and regulations.
-This gives a clear picture of areas where companies are already conforming to the standard, areas where there is limited control but room for improvement, and areas where control is lacking and needs to be implemented.
+Organizations most often start the implementation of ISO 27001 by carrying out Gap Analysis in relation to applicable clauses, agreements and regulations.
+This gives us a clear picture of areas where companies are already conforming to the standard.
+Also areas where there is a room for improvement despite limited control, and where lacking control needs to be implemented.

 The two most important steps in implementing ISO 27001